CTI-PROFILE-IND · DATA: 2024 · UPDATED: Q2 2026

 Procurement Pipeline

 Without a concluded CEPA or bilateral investment treaty, Canadian companies have no preferential access to Indian government procurement.
 India is not a signatory to the WTO Government Procurement Agreement (GPA), which means WTO rules do not provide the procurement market access disciplines that apply in CETA or CUSMA markets.
-Indian public procurement is large — central and state government spending exceeds $400B USD annually — but is effectively closed to foreign bidders in most sectors through domestic preference requirements and opaque tendering processes.
+Indian public procurement is large: central and state government spending exceeds $400B USD annually, but it is effectively closed to foreign bidders in most sectors through domestic preference requirements and opaque tendering processes.

 🔗